Set up G Suite Password Sync

 - 3-legged OAuth

 We recommend using a service account for GSPS authentication.
-To use a service account, you must be planning to install GSPS 1.6.
-For more information on authentication methods for GSPS, see Choose your G Suite authentication method.
+To use a service account, you must be planning to install GSPS 1.6 or later.
+For more information on authentication methods for GSPS, see Choose your Google authentication method.

-If you haven't already, you need to create G Suite accounts for all of your users.
+If you haven't already, you need to create Google accounts for all of your users.
 Then you can add users by:

-- Using GCDS–The recommended way to add users to G Suite in an Active Directory environment is with Google Cloud Directory Sync (GCDS).
-GCDS automatically syncs user accounts in G Suite with the user accounts in your Active Directory system.
+- Using GCDS–The recommended way to add users to your Google Account in an Active Directory environment is with Google Cloud Directory Sync (GCDS).
+GCDS automatically syncs user accounts in your Google domain with the user accounts in your Active Directory system.

 To do this, you need to set the Additional User Attributes > Synchronize Passwords setting in GCDS to Only for new users.
 Otherwise, passwords may become out of sync when you run GCDS.
 For details, see Additional user attributes.